 For the last month I have only told my manager and two other very close friends about my pending departure.
 This last week, everyone stopped by to chat.
 The cat was apparently out of the bag.
 The conversations with all my coworkers were extremely uncomfortable.
 I never realized how little people plan for the future until they started commenting on my plan

-It also made me realize that I need to better prepare for how i describe my situation and how I respond to people.
+It also made me realize that I need to better prepare for how i describe my FIRE situation and how I respond to people.
 I never knew it would be so difficult to communicate the concept of early retirement (or spending time with the kids,) especially to folks who never considered it.